AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 to this open source project.

 \attention
-  While the \ref #alib::lox "ALox class hierarchie" looks quite simple and while you might expect a very simple manual, because all you wanted is <em>"just logging"</em>, be a little warned:<br>
+  While the \ref #alib::lox "ALox class hierarchy" looks quite simple and while you might expect a very simple manual, because all you wanted is <em>"just logging"</em>, be a little warned:<br>
   The concepts of \alox, when investigated deeper, are maybe more complex than what you would expect from a typical logging library.
 Due to the "orthogonality" of the features, which means you